1075846/reproducible-research_homework/README.md

    b.
 A log transformation can be used.
 See question-5-data/Question5.R

    c. α = 1181.807 (p = 2.28e-10), which is the exponent of the intercept of the linear model.
-The value in Table 2 was 1182 (246–5,675). β = 1.5152 (p = 6.44e-10), which is the gradient.
+The corresponding value in Table 2 was 1182 (246–5,675). β = 1.5152 (p = 6.44e-10), which is the gradient.
 Both p-values demonstrate statistical significance, as they are below 0.05.
-The value in Table 2 was 1.52 (1.16–1.87).
+The corresponding value in Table 2 was 1.52 (1.16–1.87).
 My calculated values are very similar to the values in Table 2, and are within the confidence intervals.

    d.
 See question-5-data/Question5.R